-Information in Table 1 is computed on the basis of the Baltimore County's Round 9A population forecasts.
-The population forecast dataset is prepared by transportation analysis zone (TZ) for the regional transportation planning purposes.
+Information in Table 1 is computed on the basis of the Baltimore County's Round 10 population forecasts, most recently adopted in August 2022.
+The population forecast dataset is prepared by transportation analysis zone (TAZ) for the regional transportation planning purposes.
 The results of this analysis confirm that approximately 90% of the County's population resides within the URDL, which takes up one-third of the County's land area (640 square miles).